 - Lab fees

 A visit fee covers the time spent in the car by the vet and the motoring costs.
 Pre-booked visit fees are encouraged as these allow us to send the vets directly out on farm rather than bringing them into the surgery.
-We offer discounts on visits for pre-planned, shared and health visits.

 The charge for professional time covers the cost of providing a qualified veterinary surgeon and also all the necessary overheads of providing a 24 hours, seven days a week service including other fixed overheads of the farm business.
 A significant amount of time is also spent by vets and staff working on problems, telephone support and analysis as part of the overall package we provide.